 Any business can practice this cycle of measurement through analysis and action.
 Gaining insight from your raw information doesn’t have to come with a big price tag either—thanks to Google®.

 Google offers free data tools as a no-cost way to improve data-driven decision making for your business.
 These tools can help organizations collect, analyze and discover actionable insight on their customers, industries and business activities.
+Google tools use data to guide decision making by:

 The need for business data is universal.
 Let’s look at three key reasons why data are critical for entrepreneurs:, ,